shdubsh/puppet-control/README.md

 TODO
 ---
-* VirtualBox Support
+* VirtualBox Support.
-* DNS currently relies on libvirt configuring Dnsmasq correctly.
-Should be modularized.
+* DNS and DHCP currently rely on libvirt configuring DNSmasq correctly.
+For Vagrant, this should be a service on the puppet master.
+* Linter and syntax checks.
+* Secrets management.
+* r10k environments